Waikato District Councillor

 -

-The Council has responsibility for the social, economic, environmental and cultural wellbeing of our communities.
-This includes ensuring that the communities’ voices are heard and that the communities' values are reflected in the Council’s policies, plans and actions.
-Local area blueprints were introduced to help give effect to the Council's vision of liveable, thriving and connected communities, and to inform the Council’s latest Long Term Plan (LTP 2021-31).
-A blueprint for Gordonton has just been completed and, now, the Tamahere and Matangi blueprints should be reviewed so that local needs and aspirations continue to be reflected in the next LTP 2024-34.
-I am committed to being a Councillor who will represent local views as well as making decisions for the good of the whole district.
-I will be a listening post and an active representative of Tamahere-Woodlands Ward and look forward to working with community committees across the Ward.
+The Government has recently removed Council responsibility for the social, economic, environmental and cultural wellbeing of our communities from the Local Government Act.
+However, Council still has a responsibility to ensure that the communities’ voices are heard and that the communities' values are reflected in the Council’s policies, plans and actions.
+Local area blueprints (a form of local community planning) were introduced to help give effect to the Council's vision of liveable, thriving and connected communities, and to inform the Council’s Long Term Plan.
+Whatever form this initiative continues to take, I am committed to being a Councillor who will represent local views as well as making decisions for the good of the whole district.
+I will be a listening post and an active representative of Tamahere-Woodlands Ward and look forward to continuing to work with community committees across the Ward.

 -